grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 # Customizing the Configuration

-By default, this chart provides a very capable configuration for Kubernetes Cluster infrastructure monitoring.
-However there will be circumstances where you might want to customize the configuration.
-This document will describe the various ways to provide those customizations and what affect they will have.
+While this chart provides a capable configuration for Kubernetes Cluster infrastructure monitoring, you can use this document to customize your configuration and understand how these customizations affect it.

 ## Overview